A series of mergers has created a formidable looking IA group

 - No. of lawyers sitting as arbitrator:

-Through a merger with Canada’s Macleod Dixon, Norton Rose has also acquired Elisabeth Eljuri – one of Venezuela’s leading transactional lawyers, who also has a niche in international disputes.
-Besides being local adviser to numerous international energy clients, Eljuri is a past president of the Association of International Petroleum Negotiators.
+Through a merger with Canada’s Macleod Dixon in 2012, Norton Rose has also acquired Elisabeth Eljuri – one of Venezuela’s leading transactional lawyers, who also has a niche in international oil disputes.

 Who uses it?

 Assuming that the new firm is at least the sum of its parts, clients should include a lot Canadian blue-chips and mining firms, City of London financial institutions, construction firms, shipyards, energy businesses and oil and gas service providers – to name just a few.

 Some names with which members of the practice have been associated include AbitibiBowater, Bombadier, BP, Bank of Nova Scotia, Nestlé, Foster Wheeler, Norsk Hydro, BHP Billiton, WADA, Canadian-Pacific Railways and the government of Kazakhstan.

 It’s early days for the merged firm, but the individual components all arrived with their own highlights reel.
 In Ogilvy Renault’s case, the team can boast winning the largest payment so far under NAFTA (a US$130 million settlement for AbitibiBowater, ending a claim against Canada) in 2010; and a US$85 million award against Hungary at ICSID for an airport company in 2005 (one of the largest of that era).

 In another ICSID case in 2012, the Macleod Dixon team helped a subsidiary of the US’s Exterran Holdings agree a US$442 million settlement with Venezuela’s state oil company, PDVSA, in compensation for nationalised gas compression assets.
 (Weil Gotshal & Manges was co-counsel on the claimant’s side.)